MicrosoftDocs/visualstudio-docs/docs/install/update-visual-studio.md

      ![The new Visual Studio Installer experience in version 15.6](media/visual-studio-15dot6-installer.png "The new Visual Studio Installer experience in version 15.6")

-4. (Optional) If you want to, you can pause your update and restart it at another time.
-To pause, choose the **Pause** button.
+4. (Optional) If you want to, you can pause the update and resume it later.
+To pause the update, choose the **Pause** button.

      ![The Pause button in the Visual Studio Installer in version 15.6](media/visual-studio-15.6-pause.png "The Pause button in the Visual Studio Installer in version 15.6")

-   Then, to restart, choose the **Resume** button.
+   Then, to resume the update, choose the **Resume** button.

      ![The Resume button in the Visual Studio Installer in version 15.6](media/visual-studio-15.6-resume-from-pause.png "The Resume button in the Visual Studio Installer in version 15.6")

-   Your update will continue, and when it's complete, Visual Studio restarts.
+   Your update continues.
+Then, when it's complete, Visual Studio restarts.

    >![NOTE]
    >If you change your mind about what workloads you want while you are updating, click the **Modify** button.
 The Visual Studio Installer workloads dialog opens, where you can change what you want and then continue with the update process.